opentechinstitute/commotion-docs/commotionwireless.net/docs/cck/installing-configuring/advanced-hardware-setups/index.md

 *Tip: Mounting wireless routers very close to each other can cause interference.
 For best performance, we recommend mounting equipment on separate poles, with two or three meters (6 to 10 feet) between them and using metal shields on the back of directional nodes.
 These reduce the wireless signal radiated from the back of the equipment, reducing the interference.
 You can [buy these commercially](http://www.rfarmor.com), or [make your own from metal building studs](http://gowasabi.net/content/importance-shielding).*

-## Meshing with Ethernet with Static addressing
+## Mesh with Ethernet with Static addressing

 ### Static IP addresses, without a Gateway to the Internet